 In the evening both boys wanted to sleep in Thetis.
 Corinna asked them to flip a coin.
 Leander won, so Rohan was to sleep ashore with Siva.
 After freshening up we all went ashore to Pandelis for dinner.
 I had a portion of a baked fish and a salad while everyone else had an assortment of vegetarian delicacies plus 2 plates of fried potatoes.

 After dinner Corinna, Leander, and I, returned to Thetis.
 Corinna and Leander slept in the front cabin while I slept in my usual right cabin.
-There was some noise from the nearby cruiser that kept their generator as well as almost all their deck lights on during the night.
+There was some noise from the nearby cruiser; during the whole night they kept their generator running and all their deck lights on.

 Tuesday August 10, 2021, Day 2

 After several boats left, Siva and Rohan finally made their appearance.
 I went ashore with the dinghy and brought them to Thetis.
 Then I went with the dinghy to a free mooring closer to the shore and some distance to the left of Pandel’s pier.
 I tied the dinghy to this mooring and then swam back to Thetis.

 We spent the day with a lot of swimming, everyone except Siva who just watched.
 Corinna and the boys played with the inflatable kayak that they had brought along.
 Siva also went around with the kayak.

 Finally at 1550 we raised the anchor and motored back to Marathi.
 By 1615 we had tied Thetis to the mooring that I had secured with the dinghy this morning.
 The outboard developed a bad noise whenever somebody pulled its starting cord.